-The area slopes gently and the proposed design has provided for effective storm water drainage system to the public drainage in the area.
+The area is fairly level but the proposed design has provided for effective storm water drainage system.
 The proposed design has provided for internal drains to collect the surface run-off and safe final disposal.

 2.3.5 Solid waste Management